 Players from both teams line up, run and jump between the sticks.

 RULES FOR JUMPING

 Players are allowed to only jump once between the sticks.
-They also cannot touch the sticks with their feet nor do a double step between the designated area.
-Remember to alternate feet.
+They also cannot touch the sticks with their feet nor do a double step between these sticks or they will be eliminated.